-We now review previous results, mainly from [12], that relate haplotyping to order theory.
-As shown in [17,12], one can characterize the genotype matrices that admit a directed perfect phylogeny as follows:
+We now review results from [9] that relate haplotyping to order theory.
+As shown in [9], though the result is also implicit in [13], one can characterize the genotype matrices that admit a directed perfect phylogeny as follows:

-Theorem 2 A genotype matrix A admits a directed perfect phylogeny iff there exists a rooted tree T_A such that:
+Theorem 3.2.
+A genotype matrix A admits a directed perfect phylogeny iff there exists a rooted tree T_A such that:

-- (1) Each column of A labels exactly one edge of T_A . - (2) Every edge of T_A is labelled by at least one column of A. - (3) For every row r of A: (a) the columns in its 1-set label a path from the root to some node u; and (b) the columns in the 2-set of row r label a path that visits u and is contained in the subtree rooted at u.
+- 1. Each column of A labels exactly one edge of T_A . - 2.
+Every edge of T_A is labeled by at least one column of A. - 3.
+For every row r of A: (a) the columns in its 1-set label a path from the root to some node u; and (b) the columns in the 2-set of row r label a path that visits u and is contained in the subtree rooted at u.

-We consider the following partial orders on the columns of A:

-- (1) The ancestor relation induced by the column labels of T_A . - (2) The partial order \succeq : Let $1 \succ 2 \succ 0$ and extend this order to $\{0, 1, 2\}$ columns by setting $c \succeq c'$ if $c[i] \succeq c'[i]$ for all rows i. - (3) The leaf count order: The leaf count of a column c is twice the number of 1-entries plus the number of 2-entries in c.
-This relation orders columns by increasing leaf count and considers columns as incomparable if they are different but have the same leaf count.
+We consider the following partial order \succeq (introduced by Eskin et al. [5]) on the columns of A: Let $1 \succ 2 \succ 0$ and extend this order to $\{0, 1, 2\}$ -columns by setting $c \succeq c'$ if $c[i] \succeq c'[i]$ holds for all rows i.
+The following theorem shows that the existence of a perfect path phylogeny for a matrix A with column set C can be decided based on the properties of (C, \succeq) alone, but we first need a definition.